shen-jiang/telecom/README.md

 Then use the F1-score to evaluate this model, which is 0.838.

-You can find the original data and other files related to this project through the following address: https://drive.google.com/open?id=1qLnbJAPXhuJ5DtG7H1rJP_t2tJbyk2-B
+You can find the original data related to this project through the following address: https://drive.google.com/open?id=1qLnbJAPXhuJ5DtG7H1rJP_t2tJbyk2-B